ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

   communication with other users.
 - For logs that use the Third-Party Auditing deployment mode: the configured maximum acceptable lag for an auditor.
+- For logs that use the Third-Party Management deployment mode: the amount of lag, or potential inefficacy, of the service operator's approach to detecting forks.

+## State Loss

+The security of KT often depends on the ability of users to maintain robust local state.
+Users that lose their state in a Contact Monitoring or Third-Party Auditing deployment will have a correspondingly reduced ability to detect if they were shown a fork, or if the transparency log later obscured data that they consumed.

+In a Contact Monitoring deployment mode, this can happen when a user loses their state after consuming a version of a label that was created either within the Reasonable Monitoring Window, or within a portion of the log that was insufficiently gossipped.
+In a Third-Party Auditing deployment mode, this can happen when a user loses their state after consuming a version of a label that was created within the auditor's maximum acceptable lag.

+Applications should consider the nature of possible state loss in their clients when configuring a transparency log and MUST ensure that the relevant protocol parameters are set in a way that appropriately mitigates this risk.
+For example, in a Contact Monitoring deployment, the Reasonable Monitoring Window and the duration between out-of-band communication attempts SHOULD be much less than the typical time between state loss events.
+Similarly, in a Third-Party Auditing deployment, the maximum acceptable lag for an auditor SHOULD be much less than the typical time between state loss events.

+In applications where client state is typically ephemeral (like a web page), or where state loss could possibly be triggered adversarially, a Third-Party Management deployment mode is RECOMMENDED.
+Alternatively, applications could also consider implementing a policy of not consuming label-version pairs that were inserted too recently.
+Once a label-version pair is outside of the Reasonable Monitoring Window in a Contact Monitoring deployment, or beyond the maximum acceptable auditor lag in a Third-Party Auditing deployment, the risks associated with state loss are often already sufficiently mitigated.

 ## Privacy Guarantees